mkulesh/onpc/README.md

 For more screenshots, see directory images/screenshots.

 ## Limitations
-Some network services like Spotify, Deezer, AirPlay are currently not yet testet and may not work
+Some network services like Spotify, Tidal, AirPlay are currently not yet testet and may not work.

 ## Documentation
 Documents from Onkyo describing the protocol, including lists of supported commands, are stored in this repository on in 'doc' directory.